imvenx/ArcaneGames/guide/basic-ui/basic-ui.md

 16. Don't use lambda functions to prevent errors with web export

+17. Dont use drag/drop unity functionality to reference gameobjects as this tends to generate a lot of bugs if the code is changed as it erases the reference.

 ## Unity Example: https://github.com/imvenx/mini-golf

 This unity example has implemented already the ui system, altho is all working, I rushed it and I don't like how is done since is all put together on a big singleton "ViewManager" without any design pattern, also the scene changes destroyed some necesary objects so I had to put all inside the ViewManager gameobject and make don't destroy on load, while this approach works, is not very nice I think, and could be improved to scale better in the future and be more readable, efficient, and clean.